On Air Now

 Will it snow in the UK this week?
-Will we have a white Christmas?
-The Met Office is reporting that parts of Scotland and north-east England will see the worst of the freezing conditions.
+The Met Office is reporting that white stuff is indeed on its way for England, Scotland and Wales.

 Temperatures are set to plummet across Britain this week with the country preparing itself for high winds and snowfall in parts of the UK.